 We use the Global Reporting Initiative’s (GRI) G3 Sustainability Reporting Guidelines and stakeholder input to influence the content of our sustainability reports.

 We expanded our stakeholder consultation process in 2013, interviewing 21 individuals representing investors, communities, customers, suppliers, employees, environmental non-profit organizations and industry associations.
 Top issues identified by these stakeholders include employee safety, initiatives to reduce environmental impacts of products and services, public health and safety, corporate governance and the setting of sustainability targets.

-We considered the following factors when structuring our 2012-2013 report:
+We considered the following factors when structuring our 2012-2013 report and its 2014 update:

 Stakeholder interests and expectations;

 Key concerns and future challenges facing the agricultural sector;

 Relevant laws and regulations;

 Vital factors essential to our success, including our values, policies, strategies, management systems, goals and targets.